rfoel/ganso/README.md

 I've integrated this GitHub repository with Postman so I can test the API with the generated [collection](postman/collections/ganso.json) based on the [Open API definition](postman/schemas/index.yaml).
 It can be imported easily to the Postman app.
 There is a documentation on how to do it [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).

+## Apollo Studio

+The GraphQL schema can be viewed [here](https://studio.apollographql.com/public/Ganso/variant/current).
+This is a published version of the schema.
+It can also be viewed using [Apollo Explorer](https://studio.apollographql.com/sandbox/explorer) with the local server running.

 ## Possible improvements

 - Better error messages.
 I have done a simple treatment for the errors I could find, it is not the best messages but they are clear about what went wrong;